-Adler University has decided to provide virtual instruction on its ground campuses in Chicago and Vancouver through the Fall 2020 term due to COVID-19 precautions.
+Adler University will continue virtual instruction on its ground campuses in Chicago and Vancouver for the spring and summer terms, due to COVID-19 precautions.

-Adler University President Raymond E. Crossman, Ph.D., responds to the recent killing of George Floyd and underlying systemic racism, violence, and oppression in a message to Chicago and Online Campus students, faculty, and staff.
+Adler University President Raymond E. Crossman, Ph.D., addresses the importance of continuing the anti-racist conversations and actions the recent directive is trying to stifle, in a message to students, faculty, and staff.